treyhunner/treyhunner.github.com/source/_posts/2016-12-27-python-iterator-protocol-how-for-loops-work.markdown

 ---
 layout: post
 title: "The iterator protocol: how for loops work in Python"
-date: 2016-12-27 09:00:00 -0800
+date: 2016-12-28 11:00:00 -0800
 comments: true
 categories: python
 ---

 We're interviewing for a job and our interviewer has asked us to remove all `for` loops from a block of code.
 They then mentioned something about iterators and cackled maniacally while rapping their fingers on the table.
 We're nervous and frustrated about being assigned this ridiculous task, but we'll try our best.

-To understand how to loop without a `for` loop, we'll need to discover makes `for` loops tick.
+To understand how to loop without a `for` loop, we'll need to discover what makes `for` loops tick.

 We're about to learn how `for` loops work in Python.
 Along the way we'll need to learn about iterables, iterators, and the iterator protocol.
 Let's loop. ➿